nwakaku/GPTMarket/readMe.md

 - **Next.js**: A React-based web framework for building modern web applications.
 - **Express**: A web application framework for Node.js, providing a robust set of features for web and mobile applications.
 - **Solidity**: A programming language for writing smart contracts on the Ethereum blockchain.
-- **OpenAI Assistant**: The core engine behind our intelligent AI Dev Advocates.
+- **OpenAI Assistant**: The core engine behind our intelligent AI's.
-- **XRPL**: The XRPL (XRP Ledger) is integrated to facilitate NFT transactions and enhance the security of our platform.
+- **LightLink Blockchain**: The LightLink Blockchain is integrated to facilitate NFT transactions and enhance the security of our platform.

 ## **Accomplishments**

-The GPTStore has successfully implemented core functionalities, including AI Dev Advocate creation, renting, and seamless knowledge-sharing.
+The GPTStore has successfully implemented core functionalities, including AI Assistants creation, renting, and seamless knowledge-sharing.

 ## **Future Roadmap**

-As the AI Dev Advocate Platform evolves, our vision extends beyond the current capabilities.
-We plan to diversify by incorporating additional web3 protocols, creating a vibrant ecosystem where users can craft specialized AI Dev Advocates tailored to distinct knowledge domains.
-The roadmap envisions a dynamic platform, fostering a community-driven marketplace for knowledge-sharing through rented AI Dev Advocates.
+As the Web3 GPTMarket evolves, our vision extends beyond the current capabilities.
+We plan to diversify by incorporating additional web3 protocols, creating a vibrant ecosystem where users can craft specialized AI's tailored to distinct knowledge domains.
+The roadmap envisions a dynamic platform, fostering a community-driven marketplace for knowledge-sharing through rented AI Models.
 Join us on this exciting journey!

 ## Try It Out